When Guns N’ Roses Looked Back With ‘Live Era ’87-’93’

 Geffen Records unveiled the first official Guns N’ Roses release in six years with the two-CD Live Era ’87-’93.

 Unfortunately, fans would actually have to wait another eight years for Chinese Democracy, but on the upside, Live Era ’87-’93 arrived on Nov.
 23, 1999 with a generous survey of 22 GNR concert classics.

-Unfortunately, those fans would actually have to wait another eight years for Chinese Democracy, but on the upside, the world didn’t end after Y2K and Live Era’s generous survey of 22 GNR classics was nothing to scoff at.
-These included virtually every song recorded for 1987’s watershed Appetite for Destruction (10 out of 12), another eight from the twin Use Your Illusion albums and a smattering of GnR Lies favorites along with at least one major surprise in a cover of Black Sabbath’s obscure "It’s Alright."
+These included virtually every song recorded for 1987’s watershed Appetite for Destruction (10 out of 12), another eight from the twin Use Your Illusion albums and a smattering of GnR Lies favorites.
+There was also at least one major surprise in a cover of Black Sabbath’s obscure "It’s Alright."

-But there was little information given about where the tracks originated -- though they were later revealed to date mostly from 1992's Use Your Illusion tour -- and band relations remained so strained while the track selection was being made that Axl Rose, Slash and Duff McKagan allegedly communicated through third parties.
+But there was little information given about where the tracks originated – they were later revealed to date mostly from 1992's Use Your Illusion tour – and band relations remained so strained while the track selection was being made that Axl Rose, Slash and Duff McKagan allegedly communicated through third parties.

 Listen to Guns N' Roses' Live 'Rocket Queen'